James McElroy

-James "Jimmy Mac" McElroy (1945 - 2011) was an Irish American mobster and racketeer from Manhattan, New York who was an enforcer for The Westies, a criminal organization that operated out of Hell's Kitchen.
+James "Jimmy Mac" McElroy (1945–2011) was an Irish American mobster and racketeer from Manhattan, New York, who was an enforcer for the Westies, a criminal organization that operated out of Hell's Kitchen.

 Biography

-Jimmy McElroy was born in 1945 in the Hell's Kitchen, Manhattan area of New York City.
-He played hockey with many future Westies-aligned criminals at Hell's Kitchen Park and boxed at Boys & Girls Clubs of America with Eddie Cummiskey and eventually started burglarizing commercial buildings in Lower East Side, Manhattan and cargo from warehouses in West Side, Manhattan.
+Jimmy McElroy was born in 1945 in the Hell's Kitchen area of Manhattan in New York City.
+He played hockey with many future Westies-aligned criminals at Hell's Kitchen Park and boxed at Boys & Girls Clubs of America with Eddie Cummiskey.
+He eventually started burglarizing commercial buildings in Lower East Side, Manhattan, and cargo from warehouses in West Side, Manhattan.

-He rose through the ranks of a group known for counterfeiting, extortion and murder during the 70's and 80's.
+He rose through the ranks of a group known for counterfeiting, extortion and murder during the 1970s and 1980s.

 A former boxer turned drug dealer, McElroy was known for being the driver of the infamous "meat wagon" (a large van used by the mob to transport dismembered body parts).
-Under control of Jimmy Coonan he became the third highest-ranking member of the Westies during that time.
+Under the control of Jimmy Coonan, he became the third-highest-ranking member of the Westies during that time.

-In 1990 he testified against John Gotti to get a reduction in his racketeering charges, stating that he acted on orders from the Gambino Boss when assaulting a Carpenter's Union official three blocks down from the Hudson River piers.
-Gotti was acquitted on all charges and McElroy spent the rest of his life in prison.
+In 1990 he testified against John Gotti to get a reduction in his racketeering charges, stating that he acted on orders from the Gambino boss when assaulting a Carpenter's Union official three blocks down from the Hudson River piers.
+Gotti was acquitted on all charges, and McElroy spent the rest of his life in prison.

 Death

 In May 2011, McElroy died in federal custody.
-His body was transferred to New York where a funeral procession was held at The Church of the Holy Cross in the renamed Clinton neighborhood.
+His body was transferred to New York, where a funeral procession was held at the Church of the Holy Cross in the renamed Clinton neighborhood.